-- A virtual private cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS
+- An Amazon Virtual Private Cloud (VPC) configured with public and private subnets according to AWS best practices, to provide you with your own virtual network on AWS

 - An Internet gateway to allow access to the Internet

-- In the public subnets, FortiGates that act as NAT gateways, allowing outbound Internet access for resources in the private subnets
+- In the public subnets, FortiGate-VMs that act as NAT gateways, allowing outbound Internet access for resources in the private subnets

-- In the public subnets, a FortiGate host in an Auto Scaling group complements AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber-attacks.
+- In the public subnets, a FortiGate-VM host in an ASG complements AWS security groups to provide intrusion protection, web filtering, and threat detection to protect your services from cyber-attacks.
 It also allows VPN access by authorized users.